Business Administration at Dordt

 Human Resource Management: When you study human resources, you will gain knowledge about staffing and recruitment, organizational development, payroll, and more.

-Information Systems: In this emphasis you will take a mixture of business adminstration and computer science courses.
-Get an introduction to programming, information systems, database systems design and more.
+Information Systems: In this emphasis you will take a mixture of business administration and computer science courses.
+Get an introduction to programming, information systems, database systems design, and more.

 International Business: In addition to your general business courses, you'll also learn about global economic development, international relations, and challenges and considerations that come with doing business across national boundaries.

 Management: Gain leadership skills and learn about organizational behavior with classes focused on human resources, project management, production and operations management, and more.